infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 We'll just explain the <i>setupView</i> function since it's the main part.

 As you can see, our <i>setupView</i> function is quite small since we're trying to use SRP as much as possible to separate our code into smaller functions which are then called by the main one.
 It's purpose is to initialize the *ViewOutput* and *ViewInput*.
 We have passed everything from our *IBOutlets* as parameters for the *ViewOutput* which will be used in the presenter.
 The presenter is good enough to give us some information back about the availability of our actions.
 After the presenter has been configured and we have got our *ViewInput* structure, we can react to the events as needed.
 In our case, we have reacted by changing the alpha of the buttons and driving the bool value into the <i>isEnabled</i> property of the same ones.

-Hopefully that wasn't hard for you to cope, hold on a bit longer, we're close to the end :)
+Hopefully, that wasn't hard for you to cope, hold on a bit longer, we're close to the end :)
 Let's move onto the *LoginInteractor*:

 ###LoginInteractor